David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 **Two gates decide the level, in order — and the second one is about your guidance bands.**

 **Gate 1 — proximity: is the effect on point?** Is there an on-point Grade A or B source for the effect the entry turns on — the thing the bands sort the design by? *On point* means it addresses the proposition the reader acts on, not a neighbour or an analogy (Step 2, Axis 2).
-Only adjacent or analogous support → `indicative`, however strong the source; nothing on point at all → `reasoned`.
+Only adjacent or transferred support → `indicative`, however strong the source; nothing on point at all → `reasoned`.
 If the effect **is** on point, the entry can reach `established` or `directional` — go to Gate 2.

 **Gate 2 — coverage: are the guidance bands themselves evidenced?** Proximity buys a supported *effect*.
 Coverage asks whether the **bands the reader actually applies** — the boundaries between Best practice / Consider / Concern / Action required — are each backed by that on-point evidence.
 Band by band: a *measured* entry's numeric cut-offs; a *chosen* entry's recommended option and its ordering; a *judged* entry's ordering of the described states; a *counted* entry's conditions and the count at which the band changes. **Every** boundary evidenced on point (and independently corroborated where the on-point leg is Grade B) → `established`.
 The effect evidenced on point but **one or more boundaries is the framework's own reasoning** → `directional`.